lanceman2/Quickstream_dev/README.md

 wrong type of data into your pipe-line, you get what you pay for.
-The API (application programming interface) is also minimalistic, in that you do not need to waste so much time figuring out what functions and/or classes to use to do a particular task, the choose should be obvious.
+The API (application programming interface) is also minimalistic, in that you do not need to waste so much time figuring out what functions and/or classes to use to do a particular task, the choose should be obvious (at this level).

-The intent is to construct a flow stream of filters.
-The filters do not necessarily concern themselves with their neighboring filters; the filters just read input from input ports and write output to output ports, not necessarily knowing what is writing to them or what is reading from them;
-at least that is the mode of operation at this protocol (quickstream API) level.
+The intent is to construct a flow stream between filters.
+The filters do not necessarily concern themselves with their neighboring filters; the filters just read input from input ports and write output to output ports, not necessarily knowing what is writing to them or what is reading from them; at least that is the mode of operation at this protocol (quickstream API) level.
 The user may add more structure to that if they need to.
-It's like the other UNIX abstractions like sockets, file streams, and pipes, in that the type of data is of no concern in this quickstream APIs.
+It's like the other UNIX abstractions like sockets, file streams, and pipes, in that the type of data is of no concern in this quickstream API.

+The default implementation a "quickstream" program runs as a single process and an on the fly adjustable number of worker threads.
+The user may restrict the number of worker threads at or below a user specified maximum, which may be zero.
+Having zero worker threads means that the main thread will run the stream flow.
+Having one worker thread means that the one worker thread, only, will run the stream flow; but in that case the main thread will be available for other tasks while the stream is flowing/running.

 ## Terminology

 ### Stream

 The directed graph that data flows in.
+Nodes in the graph are called filters.

 #### Stream states